 ACL staff will also continue performing reimbursable work related to managed care consumer information and assistance, paid for by mandatory funding appropriated under the Affordable Care Act.
 Partially funded staff will be limited to working only on funded activities and to the appropriate portion of time.

 A total of 12 (7%) ACL staff are considered excepted and can legally continue their activities in the absence of appropriations.
-These staff fall into the category of those whose work is "necessarily implied" from the need to phase down and suspend operations.
+These staff fall into the category of those whose work is "necessarily implied" from the authorized continuation of or the need to phase down other activities.

-These staff, including ACL leadership, budget, HR and IT staff, will continue to work as necessary to ensure the orderly phase down and suspension of non-funded activities.
+ACL staff will continue involvement in obligations authorized by law, including ACL leadership, budget, HR and IT staff needed to conduct tasks related to an orderly phase down and suspension of operations.